Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 If you do this through your business, you do actually get the tax relief for the purchase of the car in the financial period in which you start the HP, not the end.

 With a lease, you (or your company) never actually own the vehicle.
-You are simply paying for the right to use it for a set period, usually 3-5 years.
+You are simply paying for the right to use it for a set period.

-The lease can include maintenance, repairs, and tax, or you can choose to be responsible for these, but generally, you won’t have an option to buy in a business lease.
+The lease can include maintenance, repairs, and tax, or you can choose to be responsible for these, but generally, you won’t have an option to buy the vehicle in a business lease.

 A PCP (Personal Contract Plan) is slightly different in that it works in a very similar way to a lease, but also includes a large final payment (often called a balloon payment) at the end of the agreement.
 You can choose to pay this and own the car, or alternatively just hand the vehicle back to the finance company.